-- – When it’s below freezing, turn on one water faucet before going to bed and keep it lukewarm.
-All you need is the smallest trickle as moving water is less likely to freeze.
+- When its below freezing, turn on one water faucet before going to bed and keep it lukewarm.
+All you need is the smallest trickle as moving water cant freeze.

-If the pipe has frozen without busting, you can attempt to thaw it.
-However, avoid using a torch or open flame, as this could lead to a house fire or cause the pipe to burst.
-Instead, try using a hand-held hairdryer, heat gun, or similar devices to gently warm the pipe.
-Just be careful not to overheat the line as that may cause steam to form, leading to burst pipes.
+If the pipe only appears frozen, you can attempt to thaw it, but do not use a torch or open flame, as this could lead to a house fire or cause the pipe to burst.
+Instead, try using a hand-held hair dryer on its lowest setting, but do not use it while standing in water to avoid electrocution.

-If the pipe already has burst as a result of freezing, or you feel ill-equipped to deal with the problem on your own, Pann Home Services is always ready to lend a helping hand.
-Contact us anytime for more information or to request service.
+If the pipe already has burst of you feel ill-equipped to deal with the problem on your own, Pann Home Services is always ready to lend a helping hand.
+Contact us today (or anytime) for more information or to request service.

 If you’re in need of pipes to replace broken ones or for general projects, head to Varner Pipe to buy their piping products.